kristjanjansen/fachwerk2/README.md

 </f-scene>
 ```

-it is actually rendered as:
+it will be rendered as:

 ```html
 <f-scene-svg>